carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 Relevant Projects
 Technical Skills

-## 1. Introduction
+## Introduction
 > Okay, let’s start!
->
 > when you don’t practice, you forget a few things.
->
-> One of my _main goals_ is _to work on_ an international project — to keep improving my English skills.
+<br> One of my _main goals_ is _to work on_ an international project — to keep improving my English skills.
->
-> I can handle most work situations in English — reading, understanding business rules, and discussing technical topics.
+<br> I can handle most work situations in English — reading, understanding business rules, and discussing technical topics.

-> Back in 2023, I went to Europe — one of my goals was to practice my English.
+<br> Back in 2023, I went to Europe — one of my goals was to practice my English.
->
-> i visited London.
+<br> i visited London.
->
-> That same year, I also had the opportunity to be part of a team that included some English colleagues.
+<br> That same year, I also had the opportunity to be part of a team that included some English colleagues.
->
-> In that project, I was involved in several business decisions, mainly because I was the Tech Lead
+<br> In that project, I was involved in several business decisions, mainly because I was the Tech Lead
 ---

-## 2. Personal Life
+## Personal Life
 > Hi, my name is Carlos.
 I’m 47 years old, married, and i have two daughters.
 > I live in Itajaí, Its a coastal city in southern Brazil.
 > In my free time, I love going to the beach, exploring new places, and spending time with my family.